 Another approach to writing a personal memoir may be to explore significant relationships in your life.
 In her memoir The Glass Castle, Jeanette Walls tells the story of her relationship with her unconventional parents, her creatively absent mother and her alcoholic father.
 It is a heartfelt exploration of the deep complexities in familial relationships.
 Her memoir spans her childhood into her adulthood.

 All memoirs are an account of someone's personal life, knowledge, and experience.
-What is yours?
+My memoir is a grief memoir.
 Which type of memoir have you written?
 Or which is the one you are thinking of writing?

 You can find links to my three most recent blog posts right here.

 Subscribe to this blog's RSS feed using http://brendasmitjames.myshopify.com/blogs/all-about-memoir.atom.